boringproxy/boringproxy.io/pages/usage.md

 boringproxy server -admin-domain bpdemo.brng.pro
 ```

-Upon first run a configuration file `boringproxy_db.json` with admin credentials will be created and a login link is displayed that looks like:
+Upon first run a simple text database file `boringproxy_db.json` with admin credentials will be created and a login link is displayed that looks like:

 > `https://<FQDN>/login?access_token=<TOKEN>`